realtimshady1/Koalafinder/README.md

 batch = 64
 subdivisions = 1
-width = 416 but anything divisible 32 is fine
-height = 416 the same as width max_batches = (# of classes) * 2000 but no less than 4000
+width = 512 but anything divisible by 32 is fine height = 512 the same as width max_batches = (# of classes) * 2000 but no less than 4000
 steps = (80% of max_batches), (90% of max_batches)
 filters = (# of classes + 5) * 3